 The camp offers a great range of activities, as follows:

-Wildlife Education Centre visits- Highly recommended for young safarists, the centre teaches the Luangwa Valley’s schoolchildren about the national park’s wildlife and ongoing conservation endeavours.
+Wildlife Education Centre visits- Highly recommended for young travelers, the center teaches the Luangwa Valley’s schoolchildren about the national park’s wildlife and ongoing conservation endeavors.
 There’s a lot to interest adults here as well!